Congregation B'rith Sholem Synagogue

-Congregation B'rith Sholem Synagogue is a historic synagogue in Ogden, Utah.
+Congregation B'rith Sholem Synagogue is a historic Reform Jewish congregation and synagogue located in Ogden, Utah, in the United States.
 It was built in 1921, three decades after the first Jewish residents of Ogden began meeting at Ben Oppman's Clothing Store on 25th Street.
-It has been listed on the National Register of Historic Places since June 27, 1985.
+It was listed on the National Register of Historic Places on June 27, 1985.